M1th1lesh/Flask_Python/README.md

 authentication of log in complete profile page completed with ability to updated new image and image resize Create , Update and delete post completed
+Pagination completed :
+pages divided with per page 5 . once we click on author we get posts by that particular user posts ordered as latest post first

 Working  :